Remote Software Update

 Devices can operate in one of two update modes:

-Manual Mode (Default): In this mode, updates for this device must be triggered manually.
+Manual mode (default): Updates for this device must be triggered manually.
 The device is not added to the update queue of its group, and no automatic updates are performed.

-Group Mode: In this mode, updates for this device are managed automatically.
+Group mode: Updates for this device are managed automatically.
 If the device meets specific conditions, it is added to its group's update queue and updated without further manual intervention.

 Conditions for adding a device to the update queue